 4.1.
 The right owner’s disposition of right should be fully respected

-In the case of Lianwu (Beijing) Film and Culture Company’s trademark No. 20403296, the following opinion was expressed in the judgment of the first instance: for trademark application and registration, the judgement on the possibility of confusion is a presumption made by the administrative trademark granting authority or people’s court in accordance with Article 30 of Trademark Law from the perspective of the relevant public.
+“ ”, the following opinion was expressed in the judgment of the first instance: for trademark application and registration, the judgement on the possibility of confusion is a presumption made by the administrative trademark granting authority or people’s court in accordance with Article 30 of Trademark Law from the perspective of the relevant public.
 The "consent letter" in this case is an agreement reached between the trademark applicant and the prior trademark owner of a direct interest whose judgment on whether there may be confusion is more in line with market reality.
 A trademark right is a civil property right.
 According to the principle of autonomy of the will, unless major public interest is involved, the trademark owner may dispose his rights based on his own will.
 The "consent letter" in this case is the prior trademark owner's expression of the intention that the prior owner agrees to the coexistence of the similar marks on the identical or similar services after the negotiation between trademark applicant and the prior trademark owner.
-Therefore, if there is no obvious fact indicating the possibility of confusion caused by the coexistence of trademark in dispute and the cited mark, and there is no evidence that the consent letter violates laws, administrative regulations or is injurious to the public interest, then the cited mark owner's disposition of his right trademark and his attitude towards registration of the trademark in dispute should be fully respected[1].
+Therefore, if there is no obvious fact indicating the possibility of confusion caused by the coexistence of trademark in dispute and the cited mark, and there is no evidence that the consent letter violates laws, administrative regulations or is injurious to the public interest, then the cited mark owner's disposition of his right trademark and his attitude towards registration of the trademark in dispute should be fully respected

-In the appeal of refusal case of Google's trademark“ ”No. 11709161, the Supreme People’s Court expressed the following opinion in its judgment: in this case, compared with the ordinary consumers’ interests that are not for sure being damaged, the registration and use of the trademark in dispute would exert more direct and realistic impact on the interests of the cited mark owner, Shimano Inc. issued a written consent expressly agreeing to Google’s application and use of the relevant trademark rights, including the applied mark, which indicated that Shimano Inc. held a negative or tolerant attitude towards whether the registration of the applied mark is likely to cause confusion among the relevant public.
+”No. 11709161, the Supreme People’s Court expressed the following opinion in its judgment: in this case, compared with the ordinary consumers’ interests that are not for sure being damaged, the registration and use of the trademark in dispute would exert more direct and realistic impact on the interests of the cited mark owner, Shimano Inc. issued a written consent expressly agreeing to Google’s application and use of the relevant trademark rights, including the applied mark, which indicated that Shimano Inc. held a negative or tolerant attitude towards whether the registration of the applied mark is likely to cause confusion among the relevant public.
 In particular, considering that Google and Shimano are well-known enterprises in relevant fields respectively, there is no evidence in this case to prove Google has malice in free-riding the popularity of Shimano’s cited mark when applying for and using the trademark, and there is also no evidence to prove the registration of the applied mark would harm the national interest or the public interest.
-In the absence of objective evidence, it is inappropriate to simply deny the decision and disposition of the cited mark owner as a producer and business operator on his legitimate rights and interests, and ignore the consent letter issued by the cited mark owner only on the basis of the uncertain "damage to the interests of consumers"[2].
+In the absence of objective evidence, it is inappropriate to simply deny the decision and disposition of the cited mark owner as a producer and business operator on his legitimate rights and interests, and ignore the consent letter issued by the cited mark owner only on the basis of the uncertain "damage to the interests of consumers"

 4.2.
 The coexistence agreement should be an important basis for the judgement on the similarity of trademarks, except for applying for identical trademarks on identical goods or services

 In the appeal of refusal case of the trademark "DynamiQ" No. 1362718 of Koninklijke Philips Electronics N.V., it is stated in the judgment of the first instance: when determining whether trademarks and goods are similar or not, the opinions of the prior trademark owner shall be fully considered and respected.
 In addition to applying for the registration of identical trademarks on identical goods or services, in order to avoid the parties to circumvent the trademark exclusive right system stipulated by the trademark law through the form of coexistence agreement, and thus not considering the trademark coexistence agreement, for the registration application of similar trademarks on identical or similar goods or services, the coexistence agreement should be used as an important basis for the judgement on the similarity of trademarks.
-Where the prior trademark owner believes that the trademark sign applied for registration later will not cause confusion or misunderstanding, or allows similar trademarks to be applied for registration on the identical or similar goods or services, it is generally inappropriate to determine that the two trademarks constitute similar trademarks[3].
+Where the prior trademark owner believes that the trademark sign applied for registration later will not cause confusion or misunderstanding, or allows similar trademarks to be applied for registration on the identical or similar goods or services, it is generally inappropriate to determine that the two trademarks constitute similar trademarks

 At the same time, the author also found the following views are involved in the judicial trial that do not support the coexistence agreement or consent letter: